 Dear Caring Parent,

-My last letter to you was on using visualization as a tool for energizing your parenting.
-Part of visualizing is using and feeling the statements going across your brain; and we want them to be constructive, life enhancing, hence affirmative!
 We all have pretty much learned that we use positive words when doing affirmations.
 But, we also all have days when we don’t quite feel the power of our affirmations, right?
-So wouldn’t it be nice if there was more than one way to ‘speak to’ an intention, a wish.
+So wouldn’t it be nice if there was more than one way to ‘speak to’ our affirmations so they can better speak to us?
 Well, there is!
 I learned it through Natalie Ledwell.
-It’s actually at once a releasing, calming and energizing process.
-So here’s my take on it.
+It’s a releasing, calming and energizing process.
+Here’s my take on it, adapted specifically for parenting.

 Start your affirmation process with the down and dirty.
 List out all the things you don’t like about the current situation.
 For instance, I used to struggle with getting my daughter out the door on time in the morning and it would always end in me being annoyed and unpleasant.
 I wanted to change that so that mornings could be more pleasant.
 I listed out everything I didn’t like about the current situation:

 - I love mornings and this ruins them

 - I don’t like having to rush